harlan-zw/unlighthouse/docs/guide/large-sites.md

 To make the most intelligent sampling decisions, Unlighthouse needs to know which page files are available.
-When running using the
-[integrations](/integrations/index.html) API, Unlighthouse will automatically provide this information.
+When running using the integration API, Unlighthouse will automatically provide this information.

 Using the CLI you should follow the [providing route definitions](/guide/route-definitions.html) guide.